-- progressive metering programme our smart meter rollout across the Thames Water region. - optant metering household customers that opt to be metered (outside of our progressive metering programme). - proactive meter replacements replacement of meters due to age or other need such as our smart meter rollout. - reactive meter replacements replacement of faulty or broken meters. - new connections.

-- revenue bulk metering. - change of occupier (household).
+- progressive metering programme our smart meter rollout across the Thames Water region. - optant metering household customers that opt to be metered (outside of our progressive metering programme). - proactive meter replacements replacement of meters due to age or other need. - reactive meter replacements replacement of faulty or broken meters; - new connections. - revenue bulk metering. - change of occupier (household).